Skip to content

 github ✅ Enabled Pre-installed via npm install -g, requires GITHUB_PERSONAL_ACCESS_TOKEN

-Both servers are pre-installed in the image so they don't need to download anything at runtime.
+Configured MCP servers do not need to download anything at runtime.
 The GitHub MCP server uses mcp-server-github (the globally installed binary) instead of npx.

 GitHub Token Required